Working with Docker Registries

 Let’s look at an example.
 We assume that we have two GCR integrations:

-The first integration is the “production” one and the second one is the “staging” one.
+The first integration is the “production” one, and the second integration is the “staging” one.
 The production one is designated as primary.
-This means that by default even though both integrations work for the gcr.io domain, only the primary one will be used in the Codefresh pipeline for pulling images.
+This means that by default even though both integrations work for the gcr.io domain, only the primary one is used in the Codefresh pipeline for pulling images.

 build: